atorus-research/Tplyr/tests/testthat/_snaps/column_headers.md

 # add_column_headers throws an error when you use a token and don't pass header_n

+    i In index: 1.
+    Caused by error:
+    !
 You must pass a header_n if you are using replacement tokens